Doctor insights on:

-I had one seizure which is how we found out I had a benign meningioma.
+I had one seizure which is how we found out i had a benign meningioma.
 Been on keppra (levetiracetam) for 1 yr.
 What is recommended schedule to wean off?

 Tough answer. : There are many factors for you and your neurologist to consider before discussing a medication taper.
 First, if the meningioma is still there, you'll continue to be at risk for seizures.
 If the meningioma was removed, repeat eeg's would also need to be performed to look at your potential risk for future seizures.
 After that, your neurologist may consider tapering you off. ...Read moreSee 1 more doctor answer

-Seizure free almost 3 years, monotherapy keppra (levetiracetam) 1000mg tid.
-Want to wean off meds to have kids.
+Seizure free almost 3 years, monotherapy keppra (levetiracetam) 1000mg tid. want to wean off meds to have kids.
 Am I considered stable, is weaning an option?

 Not so fast!: Prior to you tapering off meds, you will need an exam by neurologist, an updated EEG, and maybe some blood tests.
 If all is normal, no guarantee of full success, but odds are with you.
 Keppra (levetiracetam) seems safe during pregnancy, but not fully clear re fetal abnormalities.
 However, a seizure could cause a miscarriage.
 Discuss with your neurologist, pediatrician, and obstetrician.
 Hope all works out. ...Read more

 Simple partial seizure, 26 mos since last episode, on Keppra (levetiracetam) 250mg once a day for 26 months.
 What's recommended weaning schedule?